scds/intro-twine/lessons/lesson1.md

 ## Key Points / Summary

 - There are lots of ways to interact with your Twine story
-- When linking passages, you can seperate the display text from the title of the passage link
+- When linking passages, you can separate the display text from the title of the passage link
 - It's important to frequently test your changes to prevent big issues from piling up